lharkness/TaskGenerator/readme.md

 Download the jar file.

 ### Usage
 Ensure you have Java installed.
-Create a setup file (refer to the `setup.txt` file in the project) Create a test data file (refer to the `testData.txt` file in the project).
+Create a setup file (refer to the `setup.props` file in the project) Create a test data file (refer to the `testData.txt` file in the project).
 Execute the following command:

-`java -jar \path\to\setup.txt \path\to\testData.txt`
+`java -jar \path\to\setup.props \path\to\testData.txt`

-The results of the execution will be in two files.  `task.js` is the artifact that implements the task.  `validationResults.txt` are the results of running the validation.
+The results of the execution will either upload the JavaScript to S3 if AWS info is provided or output the generated Javascript to the console if not.
+If any validation fails the failure will be reported on the console.

 ### Notes
-This is mostly vaporware at the moment.
-Milestone 1 produces a working generator/validator.
-Milestone 2 produces Task artifacts.
+This code does not currently upload to S3.

 ![overview](exerciseCreation.png)